kaaroll99/HueTweaker/README.md

 ## User commands:
 - `/help` - Information about the bot and a list of available commands
-- `/color set` - Set/change the username color using hex code or CSS color name.
+- `/set` - Set/change the username color using hex code or CSS color name.
-- `/color remove` - Remove the username color.
+- `/remove` - Remove the username color.
-- `/color check` - Color information (HEX, RGB, HSL, CMYK, Integer).
+- `/check` - Color information (HEX, RGB, HSL, CMYK, Integer).

 ## Admin commands:
-- `/color forceset` - Set/change the username color of the specific user using hex code or CSS color name.
+- `/force set` - Set/change the username color of the specific user using hex code or CSS color name.
-- `/color forceremove` - Remove the username color of the specific user.
+- `/force remove` - Remove the username color of the specific user.
-- `/color toprole` - Set the top role for color roles.
+- `/toprole` - Set the top role for color roles.
 All color roles will be set under the indicated role.
 - `/embed` - Embed generator that allows you to send embed messages based on JSON format.

 JSON format example: